Salesforce Hardening Guide

 - Test integration after any changes

-Alert Configuration: If using Salesforce Shield Event Monitoring:
+Alert Configuration: If using Salesforce Shield Event Monitoring, see the DB Query in the Code Pack for section 2.1 above.

 Operational Impact